professor-eggs/ren-bday-24/content/blog/granada-lloyds/index.md

 description: A caramelized banana dessert with warm spices and rum cream, perfect for a Caribbean-inspired celebration.
 ---

-For Renee's birthday party, we are making **Banana Tarte Tatin with Spiced Rum Cream** from _Ainsley's Caribbean Kitchen_.
+For Renée's birthday party, we are making **Banana Tarte Tatin with Spiced Rum Cream** from _Ainsley's Caribbean Kitchen_.

 The rum cream will be on the side for kiddies and non-drinkers :).